Azure/azure-rest-api-specs/documentation/directory-structure.md

 - `README.md` placed in a wrong folder (thus incorrectly denoting it as a `service` folder).
 - Lack of `<service>` directory for given service path.
 - Incorrect lack of `-preview` suffix in `preview` API versions.
+- Multiple `<RPNS>` subfolders of `resource-manager` folder.
 - Mixing of `stable` and `preview` API versions in the same folder subtree.
 - Mixing of multiple API versions in given `README.md` package, including mixing of multiple API version lifecycle stages.

 In addition, some `<azureTeam>` folders have OpenAPI specs that have been written manually instead of emitted from TypeSpec.
 In some cases the folders have mixture of manually-written and TypeSpec-emitted OpenAPI specs.

-All of the aforementioned cases are considered legacy & deprecated, and are not allowed going forward.
+All of the aforementioned cases are considered legacy & deprecated, and are strongly discouraged going forward.

 [`Microsoft.Compute/common-types`]: https://github.com/Azure/azure-rest-api-specs/tree/main/specification/compute/resource-manager/Microsoft.Compute/common-types/
 [`specification/common-types`]: https://github.com/Azure/azure-rest-api-specs/tree/main/specification/common-types